Heydon/ga11ery/README.md

 - Set a password in the popup box.
 - Go to `/admin` on your site and login.
 - You’re in and ready to edit your content!
+- **IMPORTANT: make sure you change Settings > Site info > Site URL to match the Netlify domain/URL of your new site, or your custom domain if configured**

 ### Step 3: That's it!